• Skip to primary navigation

 • FAQ

-• Other Recipes to Try
+• More Recipes To Try

 • Recipe

-Why You Will Love This
+Why You Will Love This Recipe

 • It is easy.
 It only takes about 5 minutes to prepare this easy baked oatmeal for the oven.
 Pop them in the oven for about 25 minutes and you've got a hot breakfast ready to eat!

 • You can customize it.
 There are several different flavor combinations you could try for these.
-You could make 4 different combinations at once and have a different breakfast for several days in row.
+You could make 4 different combinations at once and have a different breakfast for several days in a row.

 • It'll warm you up.
 Having a nice warm single serve breakfast is a great way to start your day.
 Not only will it warm you up, but it will fill you up too!

 • Milk: You can use your favorite kind of milk for this.
 I prefer to use 1% because that is what we typically have on hand but any kind or percentage of milk will work.
-I've also used almond milk, oat milk and coconut milk.

 • Brown sugar: Light or dark brown sugar would work.